top of page

 Do you eat different foods?

 Do you treat yourself better?
-Give yourself permission to rest?
-Maybe you even notice you need to rest!
+(An example may be that you give yourself permission to rest?
+Or maybe you're able to notice that you need rest!)

 (More about Green Zone Tools can be found here)

 The most important thing about the Green Zone is that it provides you with a framework for self-compassion.
-And self-compassion is magical, y’all!
+And self-compassion is magical.

 Recent Posts